jbosstools/jbosstools-fuse/Contributing.md

 - in Eclipse choose _Install new software_, then _Add_ to add a new update site
 - choose _Local_ in the following dialog and set the location to file://your_path_to_jbosstools-fuse>/site/target/repository
 - close the dialog with _OK_ and then select the new added update site from the drop down box
-- then in the tree below check all the _JBoss Fuse Tooling_ entries
+- then in the tree below check all the _Red Hat Fuse Tooling_ entries
 - hit _Next_ to install the software
 - if all is fine it should install without errors, otherwise it will point you to the problem when you examine the details